priyesh16/StudyNetworking/IPsec.md

 	* Since application is only concerned about inner IP address,
 		* the outer address can change
 		* allows user to change from Wifi to Ethernet without interruption

-## Deployments:

-* Site-to-site VPNs—Tunnels
-	  * maintained by hardware devices
-	  * connect multiple users at remote branches to (one or more) central sites.
-  * Teleworker VPNs—Tunnels:
-	  * maintained by hardware devices
-	  * connect (typically) a single user at residence to a central site.
-  * Remote-access clients—Tunnels:
-	  * established by software
-	  * connect mobile users at airports, hotels to a central site using WLAN hotspots, LAN ports, or modems.

 ## VPN

 * Most common deployment for IPsec